keriganmarketing/visitjacksoncounty/public/plugins/sassy-social-share/readme.txt

 4. **Universal Sharing Popup**: Universal Sharing popup having all the supported sharing and bookmarking services

 == Changelog ==
+= 3.2.23 =
+* [Bugfix] Performance improvement and minor bugfix

+= 3.2.22 =
+* [New] Added Telegram in social media follow icons
+* [Bugfix] Performance improvement

+= 3.2.21 =
+* [Bugfix] Share counts were reduced significantly in some cases after last update

+= 3.2.20 =
+* [Bugfix] Facebook shares were not working because of the expiration of Facebook API v2.8
+* [Bugfix] Fixed a PHP error occurring when floating share bar enabled via shortcode
+* [Improvement] Share counts are loading faster

+= 3.2.19 =
+* [Bugfix] Social shares for the homepage were reset to 0 after last update in some cases
+* [Bugfix] Minor bugfixes

+= 3.2.18 =
+* [Bugfix] Tumblr share stopped working
+* [Bugfix] Querystring parameter in the url was causing changes in the share counts for the webpage
+* [Improvement] Line share now works with the devices that doesn't support Line app
+* [Improvement] Removed Google+ from social share and social media follow icons
+* [Improvement] Removed white background from the slider arrow below the floating share icons
+* [Improvement] Applied white background to the total shares in the horizontal floating sticky share bar

+= 3.2.17 =
+* [Bugfix] Previous update was generating Javascript error when Whatsapp share icon was not enabled

+= 3.2.16 =
+* [Bugfix] Minor bugfix in Whatsapp share

+= 3.2.15 =
+* [New] Twitter sharer shows title from "Twitter Title" option of Yoast Premium SEO post meta options, if one is specified
+* [Bugfix] Whatsapp share was not working in some cases with server cache enabled

 = 3.2.14 =
 * [Bugfix] Alignment of rectangular social share buttons got worse after previous update
 * [New] Added Fintel.io social share icon